-Question: "What does the Bible say about abortion?"
+What does the Bible say about abortion?Question: "What does the Bible say about abortion?"

-The Bible never specifically addresses the issue of abortion.
+Answer: The Bible never specifically addresses the issue of abortion.
 However, there are numerous teachings in Scripture that make it abundantly clear what God’s view of abortion is.
 Jeremiah 1:5 tells us that God knows us before He forms us in the womb.
 Psalm 139:13-16 speaks of God’s active role in our creation and formation in the womb.
 Exodus 21:22-25 prescribes the same penalty—death—for someone who causes the death of a baby in the womb as for someone who commits murder.
-This clearly indicates that God considers a baby in the womb to be as human as a full-grown adult.
+This clearly indicates that God considers a baby in the womb to be just as much of a human being as a full-grown adult.
 For the Christian, abortion is not a matter of a woman’s right to choose.
 It is a matter of the life or death of a human being made in God’s image (Genesis 1:26-27; 9:6).

 For those who have had an abortion, remember that the sin of abortion is no less forgivable than any other sin.
 Through faith in Christ, all sins can be forgiven (John 3:16; Romans 8:1; Colossians 1:14).
-A woman who has had an abortion, a man who has encouraged an abortion, or even a doctor who has performed one—can all be forgiven by faith in Jesus Christ.
+A woman who has had an abortion, a man who has encouraged an abortion—or even a doctor who has performed one—can all be forgiven by faith in Jesus Christ.

 Recommended Resource: The Case for Life: Equipping Christians to Engage the Culture by Scott Klusendorf

 More insights from your Bible study - Get Started with Logos Bible Software for Free!